ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/courses/beginner-course/our-first-amp-page.md

 Click the “Debug” link at the end of the entry.
 The Debug link takes you directly to the line of code on your page that contains the listed error.
 This helps you find the errors that occur in your files, and helps provide the context necessary to understand how to fix the errors.
 And don’t worry: This message might seem unclear now, but it’s an easy fix.
 We need to use the AMP component `<amp-img>` instead of the HTML tag `<img>`.
 In the [Thinking in Components]({{g.doc('/content/amp-dev/documentation/guides-and-tutorials/courses/beginner-course/thinking-in-components.md', locale=doc.locale).url.path}}) section of this course, we will explore why this error appears, what `<amp-img>` is, and how to fix it.

-{{ image('/static/img/courses/beginner/image16.png', 1999, 798, caption='AMP debugger showing an error inline.') }}
+{{ image('/static/img/courses/beginner/image16.png', 1999, 798, align='center', caption='AMP debugger showing an error inline.') }}

 For any other validation error entries, click the link labeled “Learn more.”
 This link takes you directly from the error description to the corresponding AMP documentation that will assist you in fixing the issue.

-{{ image('/static/img/courses/beginner/image21.png', 1864, 804, caption='AMP documentation reached via the “Learn more” link in the AMP Validator.') }}
+{{ image('/static/img/courses/beginner/image21.png', 1864, 804, align='center', caption='AMP documentation reached via the “Learn more” link in the AMP Validator.') }}

 [tip type="read-on"]
 **Note**: Can’t figure out how to correct an error based on the Debug and Learn More options in the AMP Validator extension?
 Read the full listing of validation errors and suggested corrective actions [here]({{g.doc('/content/amp-dev/documentation/guides-and-tutorials/learn/validation-workflow/validation_errors.md', locale=doc.locale).url.path}}).
 [/tip]

 The next step is to fix these validation errors.
 To do that, we need to learn a little more about the required elements of an AMP page.
 We need to do more than add a thunderbolt to our HTML to create a valid AMP page.